isshiki/WinSleepWell/README.md

 /MyProject
 „
 „¥„Ÿ„Ÿ /src
-„    „¥„Ÿ„Ÿ /WinSleepWellApp       # Project for the WPF tray application „    „¥„Ÿ„Ÿ /WinSleepWellService   # Project for the Windows service
-„    „¥„Ÿ„Ÿ /WinSleepWellLib       # Project for the shared library
-„    „¥„Ÿ„Ÿ /WinSleepWellSetup     # Project for the setup (to be added in the future) „    „¤„Ÿ„Ÿ WinSleepWell.sln       # Solution file
+„    „¥„Ÿ„Ÿ /WinSleepWell          # Project for the WPF tray application „    „¥„Ÿ„Ÿ /WinSleepWellService   # Project for the Windows service (to be added in the future) „    „¥„Ÿ„Ÿ /WinSleepWellLib       # Project for the shared library (to be added in the future) „    „¥„Ÿ„Ÿ /WinSleepWellSetup     # Project for the setup (to be added in the future) „    „¤„Ÿ„Ÿ WinSleepWell.sln       # Solution file
 „